hackclub/hackclub/workshops/particle_physics/README.md

 ```

 This one looks complicated, but if you think about it in terms of physics it is actually surprisingly simple.

-The first line is just making sure it isn't trying to compare itself.
-Next we declare a few variables.
-The second if statement is just used to stop the forces when the particles are colliding.
+- The first line is just making sure it isn't trying to compare itself.
+- Next, we declare a few variables.
+- The second if statement is just used to stop the forces when the particles are colliding.
 This isn't 100% necessary, but things will probably break if they get too close.
-The `force` variable points from the affected particle to the affecter.
-Next the magnitude is set to the amount of force using the [gravitational formula](https://en.wikipedia.org/wiki/Newton%27s_law_of_universal_gravitation).
-Finally, the force is applied to the particle.
+- The `force` variable points from the affected particle to the affecter.
+- Next the magnitude is set to the amount of force using the [gravitational formula](https://en.wikipedia.org/wiki/Newton%27s_law_of_universal_gravitation).
+- Finally, the force is applied to the particle.

+Now, let's write some code to update the particle:

 ```javascript
 ...